 If you're trying to plan your viewing for the evening or weekend, this chart can help.
 It shows how long it will take to watch the entirety of some of the most popular shows on both free-to-air TV and streaming services.
-Timings are current as of November 2015.
+Timings are current as of August 2017.

 Fun fact: If you're up-to-date with the TV shows below, you've invested over 581 hours (that's more than 24 full days) to these shows alone.
 Well done.
 You should be proud of your cat-like ability to remain stationary for three weeks straight.

 FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Amazon AU

 Prime Video's free 30-day trial will give you instant access to thousands of premium TV shows and movies.View details

 FREE TRIAL: 30-days of unlimited Desperate Housewives, Kardashians and more with hayu from hayu

 Take advantage of hayu's limited 30-day month trial and access thousands of hours of Keeping Up With the Kardashians, Made in Chelsea and so much more.View details